A guide to non-energy costs

 Help to pay for the cost of maintaining, improving and balancing the energy network. - Policy charges

-Help to pay for the Government’s environmental and social policies related to energy and sustainability.
+Help to pay for the government’s environmental and social policies related to energy and sustainability.

-Non-commodity costs are set through a combination of government policy mechanisms, industry agreed charging structures, and regulatory oversight by Ofgem.
+Non-energy costs are set through a combination of government policy mechanisms, industry agreed charging structures, and regulatory oversight by Ofgem.
 Every energy supplier works to the exact same framework.

 These are the three key drivers currently impacting prices: